Manuel Arturo Abreu

 The Universal Empathy Machine: Nonviolent Communication Explained Axiomatically with Mathematics and Computer Science

 The Re-education of an English Major: STEM in Silicon Valley

 Low Profile: Privacy on social media

-The zine’s theme comes from myth of Arachne, an origin story for the spider described in Ovid’s The Metamorphoses (Latin: Metamorphoseon libri, “Books of Transformations,” 8 AD).
+We use the origin story of the spider found in Ovid’s Metamorphoses (8 AD) as a recurring motif.
 Arachne (Greek: ἀράχνη) was a weaver who was challenged by the goddess Pallas Minerva (Greek: Athena, Ἀθηνᾶ) to a weaving contest.
 Her story represents the theme of humans holding contests with the gods.
 Although there are other accounts, in Ovid’s story, Arachne fatally lost, despite the goodness of her craft and the beauty of the garment she produced.
 As a sort of lenient curse for thinking she could beat Pallas Minerva, Arachne and all of her offspring were transformed into spiders, allowing them to keep weaving while no longer enjoying human pleasures.

 From Ovid’s The Metamorphoses:

 - Bk VI:70–102 Pallas weaves her web

 - Bk VI:103–128 Arachne weaves hers in reply

 - Bk VI:129–145 Arachne is turned into a spider